sap-tutorials/btp-dev-guidance/tutorials/integrate-with-work-zone-kymaruntime/integrate-with-work-zone-kymaruntime.md

 ## You will learn

-- How to subscribe to SAP Build Work Zone, standard edition
+- How to subscribe to SAP Build Work Zone, standard edition.
-- How to assign the SAP Build Work Zone, standard edition role collection to your user
+- How to assign the SAP Build Work Zone, standard edition role collection to your user.
-- How to integrate your application with SAP Build Work Zone, standard edition
+- How to integrate your application with SAP Build Work Zone, standard edition.

 ## Prerequisites

-- You have created a role collection and assigned it to a user.
+- You've created a role collection and assigned it to a user.
 Follow the steps in the [Assign the User Roles](user-role-assignment) tutorial that is part of the [Deploy a Full-Stack CAP Application in SAP BTP, Cloud Foundry Runtime Following SAP BTP Developer’s Guide](https://developers.sap.com/group.deploy-full-stack-cap-application.html) tutorial group.
 - You have an [enterprise global account](https://help.sap.com/docs/btp/sap-business-technology-platform/getting-global-account#loiod61c2819034b48e68145c45c36acba6e) in SAP BTP.
-To use services for free, you can sign up for an SAP BTPEA (SAP BTP Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and make use of the free tier services only.
+To use services for free, you can sign up for an SAP BTPEA (SAP BTP Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and use the free tier services only.
 See [Using Free Service Plans](https://help.sap.com/docs/btp/sap-business-technology-platform/using-free-service-plans?version=Cloud).
 - You have a platform user.
 See [User and Member Management](https://help.sap.com/docs/btp/sap-business-technology-platform/user-and-member-management).
-- You are an administrator of the global account in SAP BTP.
+- You're an administrator of the global account in SAP BTP.
 - You have a subaccount in SAP BTP to deploy the services and applications.
 - You have a tenant of SAP Cloud Identity Services.
 See [Get Your Tenant](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/get-your-tenant) for details how to get a tenant of SAP Cloud Identity Services if you don't have one yet.
-- You have established trust between your tenant of SAP Cloud Identity Services and your SAP BTP account.
-This will allow you to use your SAP Cloud Identity Services tenant as an identity provider or a proxy to your own identity provider hosting your business users.
+- You've established trust between your tenant of SAP Cloud Identity Services and your SAP BTP account.
+This established trust allows you to use your SAP Cloud Identity Services tenant as an identity provider or a proxy to your own identity provider hosting your business users.
 See [Establish Trust and Federation Between SAP Authorization and Trust Management Service and SAP Cloud Identity Services](https://help.sap.com/docs/btp/sap-business-technology-platform/establish-trust-and-federation-between-uaa-and-identity-authentication).
 - You have one of the following browsers that are supported for working in SAP Business Application Studio:
     - Mozilla Firefox
     - Google Chrome